How does a pediatric practice order tests, enter diagnoses, code, and bill for visits related to the COVID-19 pandemic?

 Use Other Procedure CPTs for COVID-19 Related Visits

-In addition to the COVID-19 CPTs mentioned above, here are some other CPT codes you might use in relation to a COVID-19 related encounter.
+In addition to the codes mentioned above, here are some other CPT codes you might use in relation to a COVID-19 related encounter.

 Bill for COVID-19 Risk Counseling

 Your practice may talk with a patient or parent at length about COVID-19 risk.
-If the patient is in the office, use:
+You could use:

 - 99401: Preventive medicine counseling and/or risk factor reduction intervention(s) provided to an individual (separate procedure) approximately 15 minutes